Do you run a restaurant?

 Profit margin is a ratio that measures what percentage of your restaurant’s revenue has turned into profit.

-Be careful: profit and revenue is not the same!
+Be careful: profit and revenue are not the same!
 Learn here the difference between both concepts.

 For example, if your restaurant has a 25% profit margin, it means that your restaurant made $0.25 in profit for each dollar you made through sales.